 Viewfinder compass with true north and sun bearing

-Live camera heading, true-north correction, sun bearing tick, full sun-path arc, next event countdown, and time-scrub slider — all on the viewfinder.
+Live camera heading, true-north correction, sun and moon bearing ticks, their full path arcs, the next event countdown, and a 24-hour time-scrub slider, all on the viewfinder.

 Where to find it